Stadio Mario Rigamonti

 Stadio Mario Rigamonti opened in 1959.
 It was named in honour of Mario Rigamonti, a player of the great Torino team that died in the Superga air disaster.

-The stadium hardly changed in the next decades, and by the 2000s its state had significantly deteriorated with a reduced capacity from an initial 27,500 to just over 16,000.
+The stadium hardly changed in the next decades, and by the 2000s it had significantly deteriorated with a reduced capacity from an initial 27,500 to just over 16,000.

 Stadio Mario Rigamonti is located in the north of Brescia at about 4 kilometres from Brescia’s historic centre and one kilometre more from the main rail station.